Safety & Emissions Calculator

 • Installing additional safety interlocks and monitoring

-• Consulting with a certified laser safety officer (LSO)
+• Consulting with an assigned laser safety officer or responsible safety lead

 Are there material-specific safety concerns?